"Courage Starts with Showing Up & Letting Ourselves Be Seen." Brené Brown

 Gina is an independently licensed Social Worker in the state of Ohio and is a dual diagnosis (mental health and addictions) therapist.
 She has experience in medical and clinical mental health settings and has worked with many diverse populations over the past 10 years including adults over 18, those battling addiction, voluntary and court-mandated clients, and EAP (employee assistance program) individuals.
 Gina specializes in anxiety, trauma, PTSD, stress management, and alcohol and other drug addiction concerns.

 Gina meets patients where they are and uses a collaborative and comprehensive approach to assist patients in reaching their maximum potential.
-She uses many therapeutic styles such as CBT (TF), SFBT, MI, MET and mindfulness when collaborating with patients as each patient’s needs are different and unique.
+She uses many therapeutic styles such as EMDR, CBT (TF), SFBT, MI, MET and mindfulness when collaborating with patients as each patient’s needs are different and unique.
 Gina believes a holistic approach encompasses all aspects of overall wellness; mind, body, and spirit/environment.
 She provides a safe and comfortable environment that fosters growth and self-determination while respecting the patient’s autonomy.
 Gina is accepting new patients who are looking to take a journey in discovering life-long skills and strategies to assist in endless possibilities of overall mental well-being.

-Laura Davis (CT, LPC)
+Laura Davis (LPC)

 Laura received her master’s degree in Clinical Mental Health Counseling from Youngstown State University and is a Licensed Professional Counselor (LPC) in the state of Ohio.
 As a Counselor Trainee, Laura worked at Impact Counseling Solutions under the supervision of Michelle M. Paul, LPCC-S. She has provided counseling services to adolescents and adults in both the school and community counseling settings.
 She has experience treating depression, anxiety, self-harm, and self-esteem issues, as well as supporting those who are navigating life transitions, family conflict and interpersonal relationships.